Feinberg School of Medicine: Rankings

-In 2022, Feinberg was ranked 17th among American medical research schools by U.S. News & World Report.
+In 2024, U.S. News & World Report ranked Feinberg in Tier 1 for Best Medical Schools:Research.
+In the year prior, Feinberg had been ranked 13th among American medical research schools.
 The school is ranked 15th in the National Institutes of Health funding rankings among all American Medical Schools.

-The school's major affiliated teaching hospitals rank in U.S. News & World Report's Best Hospitals 2020-2021 as follows:
+The school's major affiliated teaching hospitals rank in U.S. News & World Report's Best Hospitals 2023 and 2024 as follows: